NERVsystems/cotlib/README.md

 1. **Event Creation**
    - Always use `NewEvent()` to ensure proper initialization
-   - Check for nil return value
+   - Check for errors returned by `NewEvent()`
    - Use predefined type predicates (e.g., `TypePredFriend`)
-   - Set reasonable stale times (> 5 seconds from event time)
+   - Set reasonable stale times using `WithStale()`

 2. **Validation**
    - Always check `Validate()` before transmission
    - Handle validation errors appropriately
    - Use context-aware logging for debugging
+   - Check shape parameters for semantic validity

 3. **Detail Extensions**
    - Use provided structs for known extensions
    - Validate detail content size
    - Keep extensions minimal and focused
+   - Ensure shape parameters are valid

 4. **Security**
    - Use structured logging with appropriate levels
    - Handle all errors explicitly
    - Validate all input data
    - Use context for logger injection
+   - Check for presence event validity

 ## License